What is Special Immigrant Juvenile Status in NY & NJ?

 Contact Rumbold & Seidelman today to begin your Special Immigrant Juvenile status proceeding.
 An experienced lawyer is necessary for this kind of immigration status adjustment and for the related adoption or guardianship proceeding.

 For us, the critical first step will be to determine whether the child is a good candidate to receive Special Immigrant Juvenile status.
 If so, we’ll help you gather the documentation required for the court hearing.
 We will likely draft an affidavit setting forth the child’s history and providing the court with the legal basis to issue the Special Findings order.
 Supporting documentation, in the form of affidavits from teachers and letters from doctors or therapists, is often very helpful.

-Once the Special Findings order is received from the family court, the child can petition USCIS for Special Immigrant Juvenile status.
-Even though the court issues the Special Findings order, only USCIS has the authority to make the final SIJS declaration.
+Once the court has issued a Special Findings Order, the child can petition USCIS for Special Immigrant Juvenile status.
+Even though the court issues the Special Findings Order, only USCIS has the authority to make the final SIJS declaration.
 The child will also need to submit a petition requesting an adjustment of their immigration status.
 If USCIS grants those requests, the child will receive legal permanent residency status at the end of that process.

 Obtaining SIJ status can be complicated, which is why you need to work closely with experienced legal counsel from the beginning.
 At Rumbold & Seidelman we have the experience required to represent you throughout the Family Court and USCIS proceedings.